gaogaotiantian/viztracer/README.md

 ## Highlights

-* Lower overhead than cProfile, more accurate on actual time consumed
 * Detailed function entry/exit information on timeline, not just summary of time used
 * Super easy to use, no source code change for basic usage, no package dependency
 * Optional function filter to ignore functions you are not interested
-* Custom events to log and track data through time
+* Custom events to log and track arbitrary data through time
-* Keep latest entries in a circular buffer, dump anytime or auto save at exit
+* Keep latest entries, dump anytime or auto save at exit
 * Stand alone HTML report with powerful front-end, or chrome-compatible json
 * Works on Linux/MacOS/Windows